Intro

 * 50cd611 Add application1

-After pushing and fetching the result, we see that it has been succesfully mapped by josh.
+After pushing and fetching the result, we see that it has been successfully mapped by josh.

 One suprising thing is the history: our “mapping” commit became a merge commit!
 This is because josh needs to merge the history of the module we want to map into the repository of the workspace.
 After this is done, all commits will be present in both of the histories.